 The route of Stage 9 is 154km from Arras Citadelle to Roubaix.
 There are fifteen sections of cobbles, totalling 21.7km.
 It'll either be sunshine and dust or rain and mud.
 Either way, both GC contenders and Classics/cobbles specialists will want to be up at the front battling for the win.
 I'm telling you something you already know now, but not everybody can be at the front.
 A rest day follows Stage 9.

 Read about Stage 9, Tour de France 2018.

 Lake Annecy, by Hedgehog Cycling

 The route of Stage 10 is 159km from Annecy to le Grand Bornand.
 It begins with an easy warm-up along the shores of the Lac d'Annecy, surely France's most beautiful lake.
 After that, it's all up and down - the route includes climbs of the Col de la Croix Fry, to the plateau des Glières (where there is a stretch of dirt road across the plateau), the Col de Romme, and the Col de la Colombière.
 The stage ends with a descent to le Grand Bornand.

 The Etape du Tour will be on the route of Stage 10, and the women's event, La Course by Le Tour de France, covers much of the men's Stage 10 route.

 Read about Stage 10, Tour de France 2018.

-The route of Stage 11 is 108km from Albertville to la Rosiere Espace San Bernado.
-It takes in the Col de Cormet Roseland, the Col du Pré, the Cormet de Roselend, and the final climb to la Rosière.
+The route of Stage 11 is 108km from Albertville to la Rosière Espace San Bernado.
+It takes in the Montée de Bisanne, the Col du Pré, the Cormet de Roselend, and the final climb to la Rosière.
 This mid-distance mountain stage is all climbing and descending, which should make for an intense and exciting race.
 The final climb features changes in gradient, which could favour attacks.

 Read about Stage 11, Tour de France 2018.

 The route of Stage 12 is 175km from Bourg-Saint-Maurice to Alpe d'Huez.
 Climbs before the final ascent to Alpe d'Huez include Col de la Madeleine, the Lacets de Montvernier, and the Col de la Croix de Fer.
 This should be an Alpine classic to round off the Tour's stay in that mountain range for another year.